Breaking News | FG Restates Partial Closure Of Eko Bridge June 4th

 The statement further noted that motorists could gain access to Apongbon through CMS Outer Marina Road to connect Ebute Metta Ikorodu Road to access their destinations.

-The travel advisory further said road users should comply with directives from the state’s traffic management personnel as adequate traffic directions and road signals will be made available.
+The travel advisory further said road users should comply with directives from the state’s traffic management personnels as adequate traffic directions and road signals will be made available.

 Comments